infomark-org/infomark-docs/docs/content/guides/tutor.md

   <YOUR_DOCKER_IMAGE>
 ```

-and capture the output which is store in the database and displayed the student resp. the tutor who grades the solution.
+The output will be stored in the database and displayed to the student resp. the tutor who grades the solution.

 > In fact, the command is slightly more complicated as the test are running with a limited amount of memory (without swap) and a limited amount of cores to avoid overloading the system (infinite loops, memory leaks in submissions).
 These settings can be defined in the InfoMark configuration file.